Local government in England: History

-Local Government Act 1888, most local government functions in England were carried out by parish vestries, Boards of Guardians, which operated workhouses and former poor law functions; elected school boards, created by the Elementary Education Act 1870, and the unelected county courts of quarter sessions.
-The Act of 1888 created county councils, consisting of councillors, directly elected by electors, and aldermen, chosen by the councillors.
+Before the Local Government Act 1888, most local government functions in England were carried out by parish vestries, Boards of Guardians, which operated workhouses and former poor law functions; elected school boards, created by the Elementary Education Act 1870, and the unelected county courts of quarter sessions.
+The Local Government Act 1888 created county councils, consisting of councillors, directly elected by electors, and aldermen, chosen by the councillors.
 There was to be one county alderman for every three councillors (but only one for every six in the new London County Council).
 The first elections to the councils were held in January 1889, and on 1 April they came into their powers, most of which were taken over from the quarter sessions.
 Elections of all councillors and half of the aldermen took place every three years thereafter.
 The councils' areas were designated as administrative counties.
 The county councils did not cover the whole country.
 The larger towns and some historic counties corporate were designated as county boroughs by the same act of 1888.
 The new system was a major modernisation, which reflected the increasing range of functions carried out by local government in late Victorian Britain.
 An accretion of powers took place when education was added to county council responsibilities in 1902.
 County councils were responsible for the more strategic services in a county or county borough.

 The Local Government Act 1894 created parish councils, which replaced the vestries, and also urban district councils and rural district councils, responsible mostly for sanitation and locally-maintained highways.

-The London Government Act 1899 created 28 Metropolitan boroughs of the County of London, replacing a larger number of vestries and district boards.
+The London Government Act 1899 created 28 metropolitan boroughs, replacing a larger number of vestries and district boards.

-The Local Government Act 1929 increased the powers of county councils, which took over from the Boards of Guardians, which were abolished.
+The Local Government Act 1929 increased the powers of county councils, which took over from the boards of guardians, which were abolished.
 County councils also took charge of highways in rural districts.